BJHYZJ/BJHYZJ/README.md

 - 👯 I’m currently working as a research intern at @AIR-DISCOVER.
 - 🌱 I’m interested in autonomous driving.
 - 🔭 I’m working on Motion Prediction Algorithm and Interactive Trajectory Prediction Dataset.
-- ⚡ I'm try to research in Interactive Prediction and Planning for Autonomous Driving.
+- ⚡ I’m trying to research Interactive Prediction and Planning for Autonomous Driving.
 - 💬 My [homepage](https://yanzhijie.github.io/)
 - 📫 How to reach me: yanzhijie@buaa.edu.cn